nicosmaris/namer/README.md

 223d1eaa9523        14 months ago            /bin/sh -c #(nop)  CMD ["irb"]                  0B
 ```

-4. Check the output of `grep timestamp perf.log` like:
+4. Check the output of `grep timestamp perf.log` like the following and expect the second duration to be smaller than the first one below:

 ```text
 timestamp: starting my-container